Berkeley Police Arrest Convicted Sex Offender For Allegedly Accosting Teens, Claiming To Be Police Officer

 The suspect, identified as 32-year-old Christopher Lee Dalton, was arrested on suspicion of communicating with a minor with the intent to commit a sex act, annoying / molesting a child with a prior offense along with a parole violation.

 According to the Megan’s Law website, Dalton was previously convicted in 2013 of lewd or lascivious acts with a child under 14, attempted lewd or lascivious acts with a 14 or 15-year-old and contacting a minor with intent to commit a sex offense.
-Dalton was paroled in 2015.MORE NEWS: Scott Peterson Resentenced To Life Without Parole; Laci's Mom: 'You Will Always Be Their Murderer'
+Dalton was paroled in 2015.MORE NEWS: 'This Is The Worst Time' – Half Moon Bay Merchants Blast PG&E Utility Work, Highway 92 Backups Before Holidays

 It was not immediately known when Dalton would appear in court on the charges.